stuartmscott/Match/README.md

 - GetFile - gets a reference to a file created by another function.
 - JavaJar - compiles java code into a jar.
 - JavaJUnit - runs JUnit tests.
+- Library - adds a library to the build, downloading if necessary.
 - Set - sets a build property given a key/value pair.
 - SetFile - sets a file property and reference.
 - Zip - compresses the source files into a .zip file.